LiaScript/Markdownify/README.md

 The `type` is a string, which defines the type of the block:

-- `paragraph`: Paragraphs are simple text blocks, which can contain inline elements.
+- `Paragraph`: Paragraphs are simple text blocks, which can contain inline elements.
-- `line`: Lines are horizontal rules that separate content.
+- `Line`: Lines are horizontal rules that separate content.
-- `enumeration`: Enumerations are ordered lists of items.
-- `itemization`: Itemizations are unordered lists of items.
+- `List`: Ordered or unordered lists of items.
-- `quote`: Quotes are block-level citations of text.
+- `Quote`: Quotes are block-level citations of text.
-- `comment`: Comments are notes or annotations within the content.
+- `Comment`: Comments are notes or annotations within the content.
-- `ascii art`: ASCII art blocks are representations of images using characters.
+- `Ascii art`: ASCII art blocks are representations of images using characters.
-- `chart`: Charts are visual representations of data.
+- `Chart`: Charts are visual representations of data.
-- `quiz`: Quizzes are interactive questions for assessment.
+- `Quiz`: Quizzes are interactive questions for assessment.
-- `gallery`: Galleries are collections of images or media.
+- `Gallery`: Galleries are collections of images or media.
-- `tasks`: Tasks are actionable items or to-do lists.
+- `Tasks`: Tasks are actionable items or to-do lists.
-- `table`: Tables are structured data representations.
+- `Table`: Tables are structured data representations.
-- `code`: Code blocks are used to display programming code or scripts.
+- `Code`: Code blocks are used to display programming code or scripts.
-- `project`: Project blocks are used to represent larger initiatives or collections of tasks.
+- `Project`: Project blocks are used to represent larger initiatives or collections of tasks.
-- `html`: HTML blocks are used to include raw HTML code.
+- `Html`: HTML blocks are used to include raw HTML code.

-The body is either a string or a list of strings, depending on the block-type a list of blocks or strings (e.g. enumerations, itemizations, quotes), which are interpreted as blocks.
+The body is either a string or a list of strings, depending on the block-type a list of blocks or strings (e.g. lists, quotes), which are interpreted as blocks.

 The `attr` parameter is an object that can contain additional attributes for the block, such as `style`, `id`, or other custom attributes.